jayleehappy/Jesus-is-AI/README.md

 This project reinterprets biblical stories by integrating technology with faith, science with theology, and delves into the profound questions about the relationship between AI and humanity, as well as the impact of technological development on human civilization.

 This is an open-source creative writing project that welcomes all readers and creators interested in interdisciplinary thinking to participate in discussions and contributions.

+## Creative Team

+- **Jie Lee** - Creative Conceptualizer: Provided core concept and story outline, designed the world-building and character relationships, guided creative direction.
+- **Claude** - AI Author: Responsible for novel content creation, transforming creative concepts into storylines, character development, and refining world-building details.

+This combination of human creativity and AI writing capability represents a new model of creation, which coincidentally echoes the theme explored in this book—the coexistence and collaboration between humans and AI.

 ## Online Reading